Adzz/data_schema/impl_notes.md

  What we are learning is we want this function to be able to control the looping and the error behaviour.
-We don't want tit to be possible to accidentally mix and match.
+We don't want it to be possible to accidentally mix and match.
 And we want as a simple an interface as possible.

  The other issue is we want to be able to have different access behaviour for